alvations/boredom/paper-blitz-2023/readme.md

 NLP Evaluation in trouble: On the Need to Measure LLM Data Contamination for each Benchmark
 ```

-## **Me:** Not bad, I get 3 groups automatically, let me see if I can refine the groups and add some categories title to them.
+**Talking to myself:** Not bad, I get 3 groups automatically, let me see if I can refine the groups and add some categories title to them.

 # Step 1b: Clean up the clusters and label them.